clementi/lamm/README.md

 # lam

-Helper script to start Ammonite with pre-defined libraries loaded
+Helper script to start [Ammonite](https://ammonite.io) with pre-defined libraries loaded

+Ammonite needs to be on the path.

 For example, to start Ammonite with cats, cats-effect and circe, do the following:
 ```sh